epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

 ### Abstract
 Since January 2020, the covid-19 pandemic has challenged the various hospital systems.
 The response to this health crisis has often been a lockdown, causing an economic and social crisis.
 This response is in reaction rather than in preparation and anticipation.

-Since the situation evolves every week, it's interesting to have an accurate short term forecast in order to better anticipate the next outbreak and develop a better strategy to contain the virus and thus limit the economic and social impact.
+Since the situation evolves every week, it's interesting to have an accurate short term forecast to better anticipate the next outbreak and develop a better strategy to contain the virus and thus limit the economic and social impact.
 This study proposes to extend the method used in the paper “Predicting the present with Google trends” to develop a short term forecast of the number of Covid-19 cases in France.
 Then, improving this prediction using appropriate and relevant Google Trends data.
 For example, by including indexes of topics related to health at the level of research on the symptoms of Covid, or by using indexes related to social life and which could indicate an increase in trips and gatherings over a given period.

 ### Research Questions

 1. What topics are mostly related to the evolution of the number of deaths in France?

 2. Does including the indexes related to health (symptoms, cough...) to our model improve our forecast?

 3. Given the many restrictions around social life applied during this pandemic, it is interesting to wonder if including Google trends indices related to social life such as dining out in the summer period of 2020, could improve the prediction?

 4. Can Google Trends Data help to predict noisy data as Covid deaths?

 ### Proposed dataset